cardstack/card-pay-protocol/README.md

 #### Roles:

 - _Rewardee_: The EOA owner that receives reward tokens.
 A rewardee can be any participant within the cardpay ecosystem, such as _Supplier_, _Merchant_, _Customer_.
+For historical reasons, _Payee_ used exchangeably with _Rewardee_.
 - _Reward Program Admin_: The EOA owner that is given authority to execute adminstrative functions for a `Reward Program` such as `updateRewardProgramAdmin`, `lockRewardProgram`.
 - _Governance Admin_: The EOA (represented as dao) that has the authority to `removeRewardProgram`.